loicgreffier/docsource/README.md

 # Download

-Docsource can be downloaded at https://github.com/loicgreffier/docsource/releases and is available in 3 different formats:
+You can download Docsource from the [GitHub releases page](https://github.com/loicgreffier/docsource/releases).
+It is available in three different formats:
-- JAR (Java 17 required)
+- JAR (requires Java 17)
 - Windows
 - Linux

 # Overview

-Docsource can check the 3 kinds of Markdown links:
+Docsource can check three types of Markdown links: external links, relative links, and mailto links.
-- External links
-- Relative links
-- Mailto links

 ## External Links

-External links are links pointing to an external domain.

-For those links, Docsource sends an HTTP request and checks the HTTP return code:
+External links are links that point to an external domain.
+Docsource sends an HTTP request to check the HTTP return code:
-- the link is broken when the return code is 404.
+- The link is considered broken if the return code is 404.
-- the link is valid when the return code is different from 404.
+- The link is considered valid if the return code is anything other than 404.

 ## Relative Links

 Relative links are used for links within the same domain.

-For those links, Docsource checks the linked resource actually exists:
+Docsource checks whether the linked resource actually exists:
-- the link is broken if the linked resource does not exist.
+- The link is considered broken if the linked resource does not exist.
-- the link is valid if the linked resource exist.
+- The link is considered valid if the linked resource exists.

-A relative link can be:
+A relative link can be either absolute or relative:
-- absolute: the link is checked from the user current directory.
+- Absolute links are checked from the user's current directory.
-- relative: the link is checked from the file it belongs, unless the `--all-absolute` has been enabled.
+- Relative links are checked from the file to which the link belongs, unless the `--all-absolute` flag is enabled.

 ## Mailto Links

 Mailto links are used to include a link with an email address.

-For those links, Docsource checks the format of the linked email address:
+Docsource checks the format of the linked email address:
-- the link is broken if the format is wrong.
+- The link is considered broken if the format is incorrect.
-- the link is valid if the format is good.
+- The link is considered valid if the format is correct.

 # Usage